Dominik Prokop

-Dominik Prokop (born 2 June 1997) is an Austrian professional football player who plays as attacking midfielder for TSV Hartberg on loan from Croatian club Gorica.
+Dominik Prokop (born 2 June 1997) is an Austrian professional football player who plays as attacking midfielder for Austrian Bundesliga club TSV Hartberg.

 Club career

 Early career

 Born in Vienna, Prokop started his football career with Austria Wien.
 He played in ÖFB-Nachwuchs and scored 15 goals in 38 games.

 Austria Wien

 On 1 January 2016, Prokop has signed his first professional contract with Austria Wien for 2.5-years.
 He made his league debut on 10 April 2016 against SV Grödig at Franz Horr Stadium, replacing Raphael Holzhauser in a game Austria Wien lost by 2–0.
 On 14 July 2016, Prokop played in the UEFA Europa League against FK Kukësi as a starter for the first time.
 He scored his first goal for Austria Wien on 20 October 2016 at matchday three of the 2016–17 UEFA Europa League group stage against AS Roma in the 82nd minute.